-The Startup Garden business area and the Networking will continue to be an important focus of Sónar+D. The Start-Up Garden will promote 30 startups selected from around the world.
-Investors taking part include Nick Crosthwaite (Spotify), Jan Bohl (Ableton) and Max Rimpel (Index Ventures) among many others.
+The Startup Garden business area and Networking will continue to be an important focus of Sónar+D. The Start-Up Garden will promote 30 startups selected from around the world.
+Investors taking part include Nick Crosthwaite (Spotify), Jan Bohl (Ableton) and Max Rimpel (Index Ventures), among many others.